geoserver/geoserver-cloud/docs/src/developer-guide/build_instructions.md

 This is required once after cloning, and again whenever the `geoserver_submodule/geoserver` submodule is updated.
 It installs the custom GeoServer Maven artifacts into the local Maven repository, where the rest of the build resolves them from, since they are not published to any public Maven repository.

+`make deps` builds the submodule exactly as checked out, and never changes what is checked out, see [Updating the GeoServer submodule](#updating-the-geoserver-submodule).

 To build the project without running tests, run

 ```bash